DeNederlandscheBank/data-quality-rules/README.rst

 * Command line interfaces and notebook tutorials to get you started

-Currently, a limited number of EIOPA-validation rules are included and the code to evaluate all EIOPA-validation is not yet included.
+Currently, the patterns and rules published here contain a limited number of EIOPA-validation rules and the code to evaluate the complete set of EIOPA-validation rules is not yet included.